mason23zh/Flight_App_Full/README.md

 * Add Navigraph integration to allow registered user to access more data.

-* Require complete DB model and controllers refactor
+*Require complete DB model and controllers refactor

+---

 ### Credits